 Mile High United Way recognizes our corporate partners and their employees for going above and beyond for our community

-Mile High United Way honored seven Metro Denver corporate partners for their exceptional philanthropic contribution to the community through their partnership with Mile High United Way.
-The Community Champions Celebration was held at the Mile High United Way Morgridge Center for Community Change, and awarded companies big and small for giving levels, creativity, and their overall engagement in the community.
+This year's Mile High United Way Community Champions Celebration honored seven Metro Denver corporate partners for their exceptional philanthropic contributions to our community.
+The event, held at Mile High United Way;s Morgridge Center for Community Change, honored companies big and small with awards recognizing their overall giving, employee campaign creativity, and high levels of engagement with the local community.

-In addition to this year's award winners, we would like to recognize our past Cornerstone and Keystone Society members for the incredible work they do in the Metro Denver Community.
+In addition to this year's award winners, we would like to recognize our past Cornerstone and Keystone Society members for the incredible work they do in the Metro Denver community.

 CenturyLink, PCL Construction, Wells Fargo, Xcel Energy, Anadarko Petroleum Corporation, CoBank, Comcast, KPMG, Lockton, PwC and UPS.